kevinchege47/profile/README.md

 - 👋 Hi, I’m @kevinchege
-- 👀 I’m interested in Backend Web Programming, Artificial Intelligence and Machine Learning.
+- 👀 I’m interested in Backend Programming and Angular.
-- 🌱 I’m currently learning Flutter.
+- 🌱 I’m currently learning how to land rockets.
 - 💞️ I’m looking to collaborate on solutions that solve real world problems.
 - 📫 How to reach me - [Send an email to] chegekevin000@gmail.com